After the Thin Man: Plot

-Nick has Lt.
-Abrams gather all the suspects in the Anderson apartment.
-Dancer and Polly confess that they had intended to use a forged check to steal Robert's money but claim that they are innocent of murder.
+Nick has Abrams gather all the suspects in the Anderson apartment.
+Dancer and Polly confess their plan to use a forged check to steal Robert's money, but each claims to be innocent of murder.
 David says that he has not seen Pedro in six years but remembers his long white mustache.
-But Nick notices that in the picture from six years ago that Nora had found, Pedro had a small, dark mustache, and Nick infers that David saw Pedro recently.
+Nick realizes that David must be lying, having seen a picture of Pedro taken six years before showing that he then had a short dark mustache.